MaterSim/PyXtal_FF/examples/Si-SNAP-NN-LAMMPS/README.md

 - `DescriptorParams.txt`: parameters to compute the descriptor in LAMMPS format
 - `NN_weights.txt`: weight parameters of the model in LAMMPS format

+The training takes about 20-30 minutes.
+If you cannot wait, please skip this step and use the existing files for the following steps.

 ## Atomistic simulation via ASE
 PyXtal\_FF provides a built in `ASE` calculator.
 You can simply use it for some light weight calculations.